 Stomach cancer surgery may be recommended in conjunction with other treatments, such as chemotherapy, radiation therapy or molecular targeted therapy, to address gastric cancer.
-To determine whether a patient is a surgical candidate, several key factors should be considered, including the type, size, location, grade and stage of the tumor, as well as the patient’s age and general health.
+To determine whether a patient is a surgical candidate, several key factors will be considered, including the type, size, location, grade and stage of the tumor, as well as the patient’s age and general health.

-If a tumor is determined to be removable (resectable), a surgeon may recommend one of the following types of stomach cancer surgery:
+If a tumor is determined to be removable (resectable), a surgeon may recommend one of the following types of stomach cancer surgery.

 Patients who undergo stomach cancer surgery at Moffitt Cancer Center are the focus of a multispecialty team of world-class surgeons and other cancer experts.
 Our talented tumor board collaboratively discusses the patient’s case on a weekly basis and refines treatment as necessary to ensure the highest level of individualized care.
 We understand that gastric cancer can have a significant impact on every aspect of a patient’s life, and we are committed to doing everything possible to help our patients cope and adjust.